 These honey roasted cashews take snacking to a whole new level.
-Crunchy sweet honey glazed nuts are perfect for a party, lunchbox, snack, or on top of thick creamy yogurt!
+Crunchy sweet honey glazed nuts are perfect for a party, lunchbox, snack, or on top of yogurt or ice cream!
 Even better, this recipe is ready in under 20 minutes!

 (*This post is sponsored by FAGE.
 All opinions are my own.)